crozzdev/JsCalculator/reactApp/README.md

 # JavaScript Calculator React Version

-This project is a Markdown Previewer built with React 18 and packaged with Vite.
+This project is a Calcultator built with React 18 and packaged with Vite.
 It allows you to calculate basic operations with numbers including decimals.

 ## Project Structure